Return to top

 Latest Recipe Video!

-This recipe calls for some pantry staples and a few ingredients (like soba noodles) that you can find at your local grocery store or Asian store!
+This recipe calls for some pantry staples and a few ingredients (like soba noodles) that I can find at our local grocery store or Asian store!
+Here’s what I use to make this dish:

 recipe ingredients

-Broccoli Florets: One head of fresh broccoli chopped into small florets.
+Broccoli Florets: I use one head of fresh broccoli, chopped into small florets.

-Extra Firm Tofu: For best results, drain and press the tofu block.
-This will create a better texture, and will better absorb the flavors of the sauce.
-I recommend using a tofu press or wrapping the tofu in layers of paper towels and placing a heavy skillet, heavy cookbooks, or any heavy object on top of the tofu to press it properly.
-I don’t recommend using soft tofu or silken tofu in this recipe as it will just fall apart!
+Extra Firm Tofu: For the best results, I drain and press the tofu block.
+This gives it a better texture and helps it absorb the flavors of the sauce.
+I usually use a tofu press, but I also wrap the tofu in layers of paper towels and place a heavy skillet, cookbooks, or any heavy object on top to press it properly.
+I don’t use soft or silken tofu for this recipe because it would just fall apart.

-Peanut Sauce: The peanut sauce is made by whisking together rice vinegar, kosher salt sesame oil, soy sauce, peanut butter, sesame seeds, brown sugar, crushed red pepper, and fresh garlic.
-You can also add ground ginger as an optional ingredient.
+Peanut Sauce: I make the peanut sauce by whisking together rice vinegar, kosher salt, sesame oil, soy sauce, peanut butter, sesame seeds, brown sugar, crushed red pepper, and fresh garlic.
+I sometimes add ground ginger for extra flavor, but it’s optional.

-Soba Noodles (for serving): You will need one 8 ounce package of uncooked soba noodles.
-Authentic soba noodles are made from 100 percent buckwheat flour.
-Some brands add another type of flour like wheat or white flour.
-If you get soba noodles that are only made with buckwheat they are gluten-free.
-Alternatively you can use brown rice or even cauliflower rice for serving.
+Soba Noodles (for serving): I use an 8-ounce package of uncooked soba noodles.
+Authentic soba noodles are made from 100% buckwheat flour, though some brands include other flours like wheat or white flour.
+If the soba noodles are only made with buckwheat, they are gluten-free.
+Brown rice or even cauliflower rice can also be used as an alternative.

 broccoli in a pot

-Step 2: Coat a large skillet with olive oil cooking spray.
-Add the extra-firm tofu cubes in a single layer on the pan, saute on each side on medium-high heat until each side is golden brown and crispy.
+Cook the tofu: I coat a large skillet with olive oil cooking spray.
+I add the extra-firm tofu cubes in a single layer and sauté them on medium-high heat until each side is golden brown and crispy.

 tofu in a pan

-Step 3: Combine vinegar, sesame oil, soy sauce, peanut butter, 1 teaspoon sesame seeds, sugar, crushed red pepper, and garlic in a medium bowl.
-Whisk together until combined.
+Make the peanut sauce: I combine rice vinegar, sesame oil, soy sauce, peanut butter, one teaspoon of sesame seeds, brown sugar, crushed red pepper, and garlic in a medium bowl.
+I whisk everything together until it is smooth and well combined.

 sauce ingredients in a bowl

-Step 4: In a large bowl, place the noodles, broccoli, and tofu.
-Pour the flavorful sauce over the tofu broccoli mixture.
-Stir to combine.
+Combine everything: In a large bowl, I place the cooked noodles, broccoli, and tofu.
+I pour the peanut sauce over the mixture and stir everything together until it is evenly coated.

 noodles tofu and broccoli in a bowl